dsfjldhgf/DataProcessingWithPython/README.md

 'time_series_covid19_deaths_global.csv' and
 'time_series_covid19_recovered_global.csv'.

-I was doing this project on 2022-11-07 and downloaded the corresponding dataset as excel files.
-I will be uploading the 2022-11-07 version excel files as reference.
+I will be uploading the 2022-12-10 version Covid-19 time series dataset as excel files for reference.
+A final cleaned dataset will also be uploaded as excel file.

 Finally, I would like to give all the credits to Bindi Chen who published a article on Medium showing great insights for how to process with such a big and complicated dataset.
 Reference: https://towardsdatascience.com/covid-19-data-processing-58aaa3663f6